jeremyyip98/COMP1531-Major-Project/assumptions.md

 - Assumed that "hopefullythisisnotavalidtoken" is not a valid token

-- Assume register and login functions are always valid
+- Assume register and login functions always return a valid token

 ---